Talisman wins Gold Crown for magazine, website

 Talisman, founded in 1924, became a magazine and website in Fall 2016 after publishing 87 editions as WKU’s nationally acclaimed yearbook.

-As a magazine, Talisman is published twice a year, in late November-early December and in late April-early May.
-WKUTalisman.com is a popular culture website updated daily with an eclectic mixture of stories, photos, essays, videos, quizzes and other material.
+As a magazine, Talisman is published at the end of each semester.
+WKUTalisman.com is updated daily with an eclectic mixture of stories, photos, essays, videos, and other material.

 In addition to its collection of Gold Crowns, Talisman has won 20 national Pacemaker Awards, considered the most prestigious award in collegiate journalism; two of those Pacemakers came in 2017 – one for the 2016 Talisman yearbook, its final edition as an annual publication, and one for the WKUTalisman.com website.
 Talisman’s printed magazine was a Pacemaker Finalist in that competition sponsored by Associated Collegiate Press.